GonmasPT/Breast-Cancer-Wisconsin-Diagnosis/README.md

 After visualizing the data, I proceed to reduce dimensionality by applying feature selection techniques:

 <ul>
-<li>Manual Selection: Based on a correlation heatmap, highly correlated features were manually removed to avoid multicollinearity.
+<li>Manual Selection: Based on a correlation heatmap, highly correlated features are manually removed to avoid multicollinearity.
 By removing one feature from each highly correlated pair, I ensured that the model does not rely on redundant information, improving its interpretability and performance.</li>

-<li>RFECV: Recursive Feature Elimination with Cross-Validation was applied to automatically rank and select the most important features.
-This method recursively removes the least important features and uses cross-validation to evaluate model performance.
-The optimal number of features was determined based on the model's performance, ensuring that only the most relevant features are kept for training the model.</li>
+<li>RFECV: Recursive Feature Elimination with Cross-Validation is applied to automatically rank and select the most important features.</li>
 </ul>

 ### 3. Model Development